threeport/threeport/docs/quickstart.md

 ## Quickstart

-In order to run a local development instance of threeport, you'll need the following installed:
+In order to run a local development control plane of threeport, you'll need the following installed:

 * [docker](https://docs.docker.com/get-docker/)